-Of the influenza specimens tested by the CDPH-VRDL to date this season, none have been found to be resistant to Oseltamivir (Table 3).
+Of the influenza specimens tested by the CDPH-VRDL to date this season, one Influenza 2009 A (H1) specimen has been found to be resistant to Oseltamivir (Table 3).

 Table 3.
 Number of Specimens Tested for Oseltamivir Resistance, 2017-2018